bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-3-anatomy-of-class.rst

 front of the attributes indicate that they are private, and the ``+`` in front of the methods indicate that they are public.
 Here is a |tutorial on class diagrams| that explains it in more detail if you are curious (Class diagrams are not on the AP CSA exam).
-If you want to draw your own, |app diagrams| or
-|Creately.com| are good free online drawing tools for UML class diagrams.
+If you want to draw your own, `app.diagrams.net <https://app.diagrams.net/>`_ or `Creately.com <https://creately.com>`_ are good free online drawing tools for UML class diagrams.

 .. figure:: Figures/turtleUMLClassDiagram.png